 Like most other animals, goats require protection from extreme heat and cold in the form of shade and windbreaks.
 On larger acreages, brush species like juniper, oak, and others can provide protection from weather.
-Without trees and brush, goats should have some type of shelter, such as sheds or barns, that will give them protection.
-Sometimes in very cold weather, goats can crowd together and animals can suffocate from being trampled, especially very young kid goats with their dams.
+Without trees and brush, they should have some type of shelter, such as sheds or barns, that will give them protection.
+Sometimes in very cold weather, goats can crowd together and animals can suffocate from being trampled, especially very young kids with their dams.
 Building a barrier that kid goats can get past but keeps out older goats, can allow them to have protection from trampling in extreme conditions.
 Barns and sheds should also have air flow through them in very hot weather to provide a cooling effect.

 How many goats per acre are recommended?